• What is a Focusing partnership?

 After you've decided who will be the first Focuser, the other person (now the Companion) asks three questions:

-[on the phone] Are you sitting comfortably and can you hear me OK?
+[on the phone or online] Are you sitting comfortably and can you hear me OK?

 After the Focuser has answered these three questions, she or he begins the session in whatever way feels right.